Chilean lawmakers move to impeach president over revelations in Pandora Papers leaks

-Last week, Chile’s public prosecutor also announced an investigation into the deal, citing possible tax violations and bribery-related offenses.
+Last week, Chile’s public prosecutor announced an investigation into the deal, citing possible tax violations and bribery-related offenses.
 The Pandora Papers are a trove of more than 11.9 million documents exposing the secretive financial dealings of the world’s elite.

 On Wednesday, deputy Tomas Hirsch introduced the accusation against Piñera in the lower house of Congress — a motion known as a “constitutional accusation” that requires a two-thirds majority in both houses, including the Senate.